Denis Anatolyevich Tolstoystenkov

 - Parents of minors

-On January 4, 2023, she was released after the expiration of her sentence.
+In January 2023, she was released, having fully served her sentence.

 - Associations